-Are Learning Apps Helping or Hurting Education?
+Are Learning Apps Hurting or Helping Education?

 There is no escape from technology.
 Any child born since the millennium has had the internet as their constant companion.
 As technology has become mainstream it has been assimilated into the learning environment.